Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlInstanceDatabase.md

 FailoverGroupId          :
 ```

-This command creates a managed database named Database01 on managed instance managedInstance1.
+This command creates a instance database named Database01 on instance managedInstance1.

 ## PARAMETERS